School of Design

 The School of Design offers a Bachelor of Science in Visual Communication Design, a Bachelor of Science in Industrial Design with a concentration in Product Design and Development, a Minor in Design, and a Master of Arts in Design.
 All programs employ a user-focused, strategic design methodology.

-The Bachelor of Science in Visual Communication Design (BSVCD) is a program for students who intend to focus their studies on visual communication design applications, including graphic design, interactive media, and experience design.
-The major addresses a changing technological landscape and the resulting new opportunities for education and the profession in the realm of visual communication design.
-The design major prepares students for design practice, study, and research, as well as flexible collaboration with other disciplines including technology, user experience, and creative problem-solving.
+The Bachelor of Science in Visual Communication Design (BSVCD) is a program for students who intend to focus their studies on visual communication design applications including graphic design, interactive design, and experience design.
+The major addresses a changing technological landscape and the resulting new opportunities in the profession including new tools and opportunities afforded by XR (Augmented and Virtual Reality) and AI (Artificial Intelligence).
+The design major prepares students for design practice, study, and research, as well as flexible collaboration with other disciplines involved in contemporary technology, user experience, and creative problem-solving fields.

-The Bachelor of Science in Industrial Design with Concentration in Product Design and Development (BSID/PDD) is a program for students who intend to focus their studies on physical product-oriented design applications.
-The major addresses the creation of industrial goods and services and concentrates on three principle aspects of design: process, people, and product.
+The Bachelor of Science in Industrial Design with a Concentration in Product Design and Development (BSID/PDD) is a program for students who intend to focus their studies on physical products.
+The major addresses the creation of industrial goods and services and concentrates on three principal aspects of design: process, people, and product.
 The BSID/PDD incorporates the study of user-centered needs, relative to the responsible and resourceful implementation of technology innovation, materials, marketing principles, and aesthetic values.

 The Master of Arts in Design program is designed for students who want to pursue professional work in design firms, teaching, project management, strategic planning for design firms, or management roles in technology.
 We emphasize problem-solving competencies, both conceptual and practical.
 Students in the program study visual communication design and product design with an interdisciplinary perspective.
 Students with a wide range of backgrounds work with a graduate advisor to design an M.A. program that meets their career goals.
 Based upon focused research into a chosen design problem, students develop a specialized area of study in graphic design/visual communication design, product design/manufacturing, industrial technology, project management, or digital media.
 Many students prepare for doctoral work at other institutions.